ubergrape/pyspotlight/README.rst

 The currently supported spotlight version is 0.5.
 However, as long as there are no major API overhauls, this wrapper might also work with future versions.

+Note that I'm trying to track Spotlight release version numbers, so you can easily see which pyspotlight version has been tested with which Spotlight release.
+Therefore all pyspotlight 0.5 releases are tested against Spotlight 0.5.

 .. _`DBPedia Spotlight REST Interface`: http://www.opencalais.com/documentation/calais-web-service-api

 Requirements